tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

 # Recent Updates
+* 31-JAN-2021: Updated README to redirect users to RJCOHN(https://github.com/rjcohn/alexa-pymyq) site who is now hosting the latest code that I have personally tested to work.
 * 15-FEB-2017: Updated to support Chamberlain's updated API based on changes implemented by jbnunn with the help of arraylabs.
 * 09-FEB-2017: Updated to support a simpler command set for units connected to a single garage.
 Thereby,